sy77777en/video_annotation_folk/labels_markdown/cam_motion/arc_crane_movement/crane_up/index.md

 <h3>📖 Definition:</h3>
-Is the camera performing a crane up movement?
+Is the camera craning upward in an arc?

 <details>
 <summary><h4> Question (Definition)</h4></summary>